Susceptibility to infections in persons with diabetes mellitus

 - Duke University Medical Center

 It is widely accepted by both the medical profession and the general public that diabetics have an increased propensity to develop infections.
-Despite a number of both systemic and local host factors that can contribute to infections, whether diabetics truly are at greater risk for infection and the magnitude of the effect of diabetes on the risk of infection remain active questions.
-In addition, the types of infections observed in patients with diabetes mellitus (DM) are also complex.
+Although several epidemiologic studies have shown that diabetics receive treatment for infections more often than non-diabetics, the magnitude of the effect of diabetes on the risk of infection remains an active research question.

 Host- and organism-specific factors that may explain why people with DM are more susceptible to particular infections will be reviewed here.
 The clinical features, diagnosis, and treatment of specific infections that appear either to be more prevalent in diabetics or to have unique features when they occur in diabetics are discussed separately.
 These infections include: